colson0x1/colson-nvim/README.md

 # Neovim Configuration by COLSON!

 Welcome to my Neovim (nvim) configuration!
-This docs will guide you through the key bindings, features, and the usefulness of my setup.
+This documentation will guide you through the key bindings, features, and the usefulness of my setup.
 This configuration is aimed at providing a highly productive and efficient Neovim experience.

-Cool Thing: I will keep adding more features so this repo will be lively! 🔥
+Cool Thing: I will keep adding more features, so this repository will remain lively! 🔥

 ## Table of Contents
 1. [Key Bindings](#key-bindings)